Deb Ryun, Executive Director

 Nikki Henger, Forestry Program Coordinator

-Nikki grew up in Ohio and went to the University of Dayton for her B.S. in Environmental Biology.
-She continued her education in NY and enrolled in a dual degree program with State University of New York-Environmental Science and Forestry and Syracuse University.
+Nichole grew up in Ohio and went to the University of Dayton for her B.S. in Environmental Biology.
+She continued her education in NY and enrolled in a dual degree program with the State University of New York-Environmental Science and Forestry and Syracuse University.
 There she obtained an M.S. in Forestry and Natural Resources Management and an MPA and also completed a thesis on Emerald Ash Borer state management plans.
 During her free time, she enjoys backpacking, canoeing, and exploring new areas.

 Email: nhenger (at) wildriversconservancy.org